 Exactly where a video is placed is often as important as what message it communicates and what it looks like.
 Videos can – and probably should – live everywhere.
 A well thought out video distribution strategy is key to the success of using video for your school’s marketing and communications efforts.

 Video Gallery – in seemingly complete contradiction to the above, if you have a series of videos that work well together to form different aspects of a cohesive story, think about putting them into an interactive gallery on your website.
-We create Netflix-style video galleries for our clients that organise videos to be watched all at the same time and to leave the viewer having an in-depth knowledge of an specific aspect of your school. (see examples of GIIS 9 Gems and SAS Teacher Recruitment)
+We create video galleries for our clients that organise videos to be watched all at the same time and to leave the viewer having an in-depth knowledge of a specific aspect of your school.

 Social Media – Nothing brings social media channels to life like video.
-For a complete discussion on using video on social media, follow the links below.
+For a complete discussion on using video on social media, please click here.